Leh-Ladakh Road Trip

 Best time to visit Leh-Ladakh

-Once you prepare your luggage, now its time to decide the best season for visiting Leh-Ladakh.
+Once you prepare your luggage, now it’s time to decide the best season for visiting Leh-Ladakh.
 Choosing the proper season is an important factor behind the success of your Leh-Ladakh road trip.
 With the arrival of summer, tourist season starts, as all the high passes are open.
-However, the first highway opens during mid-April which is the NH-1, Srinagar-Leh Highway via Zojila Pass.
+However, the first highway opens in mid-April which is the NH-1, Srinagar-Leh Highway via Zojila Pass.
 (Alt.
 11649 ft.)
 And from mid-May, the Manali-Leh Highway also opens up via Rohtang Pass.
 (Alt.
 13050 ft.)

 Summer Season (April - June)

-With the beginning of April, peak season starts in Leh-Ladakh.
+With the beginning of April, the peak season starts in Leh-Ladakh.
 Most of the tourists & bikers visit Ladakh during this period.
 Therefore, everything becomes expensive including food & stay.
 But, if you want to experience the snow then, this is the best time to visit Leh-Ladakh.

 Monsoon Season (July-August)

 After mid-July, the monsoon season starts here, which lasts till the end of August.
 During this, you may face extreme weather in Ladakh.
-With frequent landslides, roadblocks, black-ice, etc.
+With frequent landslides, roadblocks, black ice, etc.

 Pre-winter Season (September - October)

-From September to mid-October is an amazing time to visit Leh and Ladakh.
+September to mid-October is an amazing time to visit Leh and Ladakh.
 After the monsoon, the sky gets clear, the landscape becomes greener.
 Due to fewer tourists & bikers, you can get everything at a cheaper rate.

 Winter Season (October-November)

 By the end of October, the cold has completely taken over the area.
 The temperature drops below zero degrees at all locations.
 Almost all the tourists leave the place.
-Most of the hotels, guesthouses, restaurants shut down their businesses and start leaving the place until next summer.
+Most of the hotels, guesthouses, and restaurants shut down their businesses and start leaving the place until next summer.

 Full Winter Season (November to March)

-In Leh-Ladakh every season has its own charm, and it’s totally depending upon you, that which type of adventure you like.
+In Leh-Ladakh every season has its own charm, and it’s totally depending upon you, which type of adventure you like.

 Leh-Ladakh Route Planning

 The next important step is to choose your route.
 There are two routes popular among the riders.
 Both routes start from Delhi.
-Further, you have two options, one is from Manali & other via Srinagar.
+Further, you have two options, one is from Manali & other is via Srinagar.
 However, for a return journey, you also have two choices.
-Either you can return by same route or choose alternate one.
+Either you can return by the same route or choose an alternate one.